pingcap/docs/op-guide/tidb-v2.0-upgrade-guide.md

 ## Precaution

-Do not perform any DDL requests during the upgrading process, or else the undefined behavior error might occur.
+Do not execute any DDL statements during the upgrading process, otherwise the undefined behavior error might occur.

 ## Step 1: Install Ansible and dependencies in the Control Machine